DiscipleTools/disciple-tools-facebook/README.md

 Integration between Disciple.Tools and Facebook pages.

 ## Purpose
 Create a contact record in Disciple.Tools when someone messages your Facebook Pages(s).
+You will still have your conversation with the seeker using Facebook or another tool like Manychat.

 Here is what this plugin does:
 - Automatically create a contact in D.T when a conversation is started on you Facebook Page.